JoeCase/phase-0/week-4/nums-letters.md

 ###How does Ruby handle addition, subtraction, multiplication, and division of numbers?

+Ruby handles it much as the same as a typical calculator would, with the exception of the float and integer diferentiation for division.
+Ruby will do mathematic operations on number whether they are explicit or stored in variables.

 ###What is the difference between integers and floats?
 Integers are whole numbers, not fractional.
 So an integer never has a decimal.
 Integers can be positive or negative.